MicrosoftDocs/sdk-api/sdk-api-src/content/dxgi1_3/ns-dxgi1_3-dxgi_matrix_3x2_f.md

 ## -description

 Represents a 3x2 matrix.
-Used with <a href="https://docs.microsoft.com/windows/desktop/api/dxgi1_3/nf-dxgi1_3-idxgiswapchain2-getmatrixtransform">GetMatrixTransform</a> and <a href="https://docs.microsoft.com/windows/desktop/api/dxgi1_3/nf-dxgi1_3-idxgiswapchain2-setmatrixtransform">SetMatrixTransform</a> to indicate the scaling and translation transform for <a href="https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.swapchainpanel0">SwapChainPanel</a> swap chains.
+Used with <a href="https://docs.microsoft.com/windows/desktop/api/dxgi1_3/nf-dxgi1_3-idxgiswapchain2-getmatrixtransform">GetMatrixTransform</a> and <a href="https://docs.microsoft.com/windows/desktop/api/dxgi1_3/nf-dxgi1_3-idxgiswapchain2-setmatrixtransform">SetMatrixTransform</a> to indicate the scaling and translation transform for SwapChainPanel swap chains.

 ## -struct-fields